open-autonomy/spot/specification/class_PlaceV1.md

 <br><br>

 # ServiceChain
 A service chain documents all the different ways, through places, a vehicle can navigate to reach this spot.
 In a large area or a complex situation like near the crusher, there might be multiple queues that can feed a single spot.
-But for most situation, there will only be a single primary queue to reach a spot, that simple !
+But for most situation, there will only be a single primary queue to reach a spot, that simple!

 **By Design**, this model
 - Forces that 2 primary queues can’t be linked to each other, because a service chain can only hold one Primary queue.
 - Queues can be created before a spot exists and before a free open space area exists.

 **Spot Service Behavior Conventions**
 - The spot server should automatically create a Primary queue near the end of each WayId that are not connected to another WayId.
-Normally they are ingress wayId that enters an autonomous open area.
+Normally they are the ingress wayId to enter an autonomous open area.
 - There should only be a single Primary queue per ingress WayId.
 If it is required to reach a destination through multiple paths then use Staging queues to do so.
 - Only a staging queue can merge 2 or more **queues** connected at its ingress.
 - Only a staging queue can split its egress to conenct to 2 or more **queues**.